πŸŽ›οΈTracking referrals in your app

 await Fuul.sendPageview();

-Projects must send this event every time users connect a wallet to their website (both when connecting a wallet for the first time and when changing wallets during the session).
+Projects must identify the user event every time users connect a wallet or logs in to their website (both when connecting a wallet for the first time and when changing wallets during the session).

 import { Fuul } from ('@fuul/sdk');